bzamecnik/harmoneye.me/README.md

 The content is copyright (c) 2013-2014 [Bohumir Zamecnik](http://zamecnik.me).

-This site is proudly powered by Octopress static blog generator which is under the MIT license.
+This site is proudly powered by the Octopress static blog generator which is under the MIT license.

 ## What is Octopress?